- What is British Citizenship?

-UK law also permits multiple citizenships meaning that it is in fact possible to acquire British Citizenship even if you already hold dual citizenship.
-This will not hinder your chances of becoming a British national.
+UK law also permits multiple citizenships meaning that it is in fact possible to acquire UK nationality even if you already hold dual citizenship.

 From the UK’s perspective, you can acquire dual nationality without having to apply for this separately.
-You can simply apply for foreign citizenship while maintaining your British citizenship.
-However, the same rule may not apply within other nations – if you hold British citizenship, you are able to apply to become a national of a different country yet you should ensure that this country allows you to maintain your British nationality.
+You can simply apply for foreign citizenship while maintaining your UK citizenship.
+However, the same rule may not apply to other nations.

-Some countries do not permit dual nationality and therefore would require you to renounce your British citizenship prior to applying for citizenship of that nation.
-You can find out whether a particular country allows for you to retain British citizenship while acquiring dual nationality by contacting the country’s embassy or consulate.
+You can find out whether a particular country allows for you to retain citizenship by contacting the country’s embassy or consulate.

 A key condition of dual nationality in the UK is that once you have been granted citizenship of a different country, you cannot receive any diplomatic assistance whilst in a different nation whereby you hold permanent residence.

-You ought to inform the country from which you first obtained nationality that you intend to apply for citizenship in a different country.
+You should inform the country from which you first obtained nationality that you intend to apply for citizenship in a different country.

 Can I renounce my British citizenship?

-However, you should note that it is not necessary to renounce your British citizenship if you are applying to become a national of a country that does allow dual citizenship.
+However, you should note that it is not necessary to renounce your citizenship if you are applying to become a national of a country that allows dual citizenship.

-Applying to renounce your British nationality will only impact your status as a British national and therefore will have no impact on the nationality of your family members.
-However, crucially, renouncing your British citizenship may affect the status of any future children you may have.
+Applying to renounce your British nationality will have no impact on the nationality of your family members.
+However, it may affect the status of any future children you may have.

 You are only eligible to renounce your status as a British national if: